 Michael is the Vice President of Product Management for a large portfolio of enterprise products supporting mission-critical businesses across the Federal Reserve System.
 He is an experienced business and IT strategist and management consultant with over a decade of experience driving product lifecycle management, transformational change programs, innovation initiatives, product marketing, and business development for CXOs.
 Michael is passionate about how disciplined and well-designed strategies can generate impact and scale for businesses.
 He also has an extensive background in architecting organizational structures to support change management efforts.

 Jennifer Musser Metz is the executive director of X1 Product Management at Comcast, where the platform has won multiple Emmy awards.
 She started on X1 prior to first customer ship, after a stint at Fancast XfinityTV.com.
 Before Comcast, she worked in the news business, primarily on multimedia news sites and stories.
 A proud Temple University and University of Florida grad, she lives in Philadelphia with her family.

-VICTORIA KENNEDY PRODUCT MANAGER AT HUSTLE
+VICTORIA KENNEDY PRODUCT MANAGER AT AXIOS

 Product managers live in a world of constant change.
-Requirements change, developer estimates change, business needs change, etc. and everyone once to be insured against it but we can’t.
+Requirements change, developer estimates change, business needs change, etc. and everyone wants to be insured against it but we can’t.
 This conversation with Victoria will cover not only how to manage change, but how to embrace and power teams with it.

 MAREN KATE FOUNDER AT AVRA TALENT PARTNERS